Is there anything more Australian than a cup of tea and a home-baked ANZAC biccie?

 BUT FIRST, an OATH.

-THERE ARE TWO RULES FOR AN ANZAC BISCUIT:
+THERE IS ONLY ONE RULE FOR AN ANZAC BISCUIT:

 Fancy adding a bit of citrus rind?
 Sure thing Maggie Beer, no one’s stopping you.
 Just don’t call it an ANZAC.